 The TWU Marriage and Family Therapy program represents a diverse group of students, with diverse educational experiences, serving multicultural communities.
 Our program is unique in that we allow for part-time study.
 In other words, students who attend the MS Marriage and Family Therapy program are admitted twice a year, do not follow the curriculum in a cohort model, and take a courseload that fits their personal life and circumstances, and professional goals.
-Our goal is to remove barriers to higher education for all prospective and current students - the flexibility of the program encourages non-traditional students, and students for whom higher education is outside the norm for their families and communities, to pursue a master's degree.
-This diversity in our student body provides for rich learning experiences in the classroom, and a broad array of advanced clinical skill for use in conceptualizing meaningful research projects and opportunities.
+Our goal is to intentionally attract and retain a diverse group of students - the flexibility of the program encourages non-traditional students, and students for whom higher education is outside the norm for their families and communities, to pursue a master's degree.
+This diversity in our student body provides for rich experiences in the classroom, and a broad array of advanced clinical skill for use in conceptualizing meaningful research projects and advocacy opportunities.